 beer tent at Harrogate Christmas Market because it's a family event.
 You will

 find bottled alcohol from local producers on site, which you're welcome to take

 home with you.
 If you'd like a drink or two, there are numerous fantastic bars

 in the local area, including several on Montpellier Hill and Royal Parade, just

 over the road from the market.

 public toilets on the site itself, but Harrogate Borough Council runs public

 toilets nearby on Crescent Gardens.
 They are signposted from the Christmas

 Harrogate Christmas Market?

-almost 200 stalls at the Christmas Market, and traders are handpicked by our
+about 200 stalls at the Christmas Market with a focus on Yorkshire.
+Traders are handpicked by our

 team of volunteers to ensure they give a good mix of products to keep all our